Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Explore health content from A to Z.

 I need information about...

 If your work involves heavy labor, such as lifting or digging, talk with your healthcare provider.
 You may need to wear a special support to prevent a hernia.
-A hernia is a weakness or defect in the wall of the abdomen that allows the contents of the abdomen to push outward.
+A hernia is a weakness or defect in the wall of the belly that allows the contents of the belly to push outward.